Our Lady and St Joseph Parish

 Faith and Light is a Christian organisation for people with learning difficulties, their parents and friends.
 We meet on the second Sunday of each month in the school canteen at St Anne's, Keighley.
 For further details, please contact Peter Hellens on 01274 567760.

 Do you pay UK Income Tax at either the standard or higher rate?
 If so, for every £1 that you give to the church - or any other registered charity - 27 pence can be reclaimed from HM Revenue and Customs at no cost to you if you complete a simple form.
 The scheme is even more beneficial for higher rate taxpayers.
-For more details, please contact Tony Hintze on 01274 568908.
-For the financial year 2007/8, the parish received £10,500 from HMRC due to Gift Aid donations!
+For more details, please contact Kevin King on 01274 825600.
+Each year the parish receives over £10,000 from HMRC due to Gift Aid donations!

-Why not complete this simple form and return it to Tony or Fr Sean right now?
+Why not complete this simple form (Standing Order plus Gift Aid) and return it to Kevin or Canon Jim right now?

 Want to know more about our faith?